-- Set the wanted Build directory (e.g. Dev\BinPkgs\Build\Debug or Release) - Set the wanted Source directory (e.g. Dev\BinPkgs\Src\fw4spl-deps) - During Configure, choose the generator 'NMake Makefiles JOM'. - Set the following arguments: - CMAKE\INSTALL\PREFIX: set the install location (e.g. Dev\BinPkgs\Install\Debug). - CMAKE BUILD TYPE: set to Debug or Release. - ADDITIONAL\DEPS: you can leave it empty, it is only needed if you have an extra source location like fw4spl-ext-deps or a custom repository.
+- Set the desired Build directory (e.g. Dev\BinPkgs\Build\Debug or Release) - Set the desired Source directory (e.g. Dev\BinPkgs\Src\fw4spl-deps) - · Click on "configure". - During Configure, choose the generator 'NMake Makefiles JOM'. - Set the following arguments: - CMAKE\INSTALL\PREFIX: set the install location (e.g. Dev\BinPkgs\Install\Debug or Release). - CMAKE\BUILD\TYPE: set to Debug or Release. - ADDITIONAL\DEPS: you can leave it empty, it is only needed if you have an extra source location like fw4spl-ext-deps or a custom repository.